bdolan55/CI_PP1_DND/README.md

 <br>

 ### Accessibility
-WAVE WebAIM accessibility tool has been used to ensure the website shows no accessibility errors.
+The DND Group website was tested using WAVE WebAIM accessibility tool to ensure the website shows no accessibility errors.
 All pages within the website have passed accesibility testing with no errors recoreded.
 <details><summary>Home</summary>
 <img src="docs/Wave/wave_home.png">
 </details>